deven-org/telemetry-functions/doc/TESTING.md

 npm install --save-dev jest @types/jest

-When cloning the project the package.json have the library in dev dependency which installs Jest with "npm install" in the project's root directoty.
+When cloning the project, the package.json has the library in dev dependency which installs Jest with `npm install` in the project's root directory.

 ## How to write tests